 - Agricultural Property Relief (APR) and Business Relief (BR) – several reassuring announcements were made about these valuable tax reliefs, which now have cross-party support, having previously been protected in the Conservative party’s manifesto.

 - Inheritance tax will be reinstated on unused pension pots, effective from April 2027.
 While disappointing, this wasn’t a surprise and will be an advice opportunity to help clients to use this capital to fund lifestyle costs and free up other capital for investment and planning.
-You might also consider whether suitable clients would benefit from taking their 25% tax-free lump sum and investing in Business Relief.
+You might also consider whether suitable clients would benefit from taking their 25% tax-free lump sum and investing in Business Relief (previously called Business Property Relief or BPR).

 - Agricultural Property Relief (APR) and Business Relief (BR) – several reassuring announcements were made about these valuable tax reliefs, which now have cross-party support, having previously been protected in the Conservative party’s manifesto.